 QCAT can also:

 QCAT conducts disciplinary proceedings against legal practitioners after the complaint has been investigated and referred by the Legal Services Commission.
+The requirements for progressing disciplinary proceedings under the Legal Profession Act 2007 are outlined in QCAT Practice Direction No. 10 of 2021 and must be followed.
 Only the Legal Services Commission can apply to commence disciplinary proceedings against a legal practitioner in QCAT.
 If QCAT decides a legal practitioner is guilty of unsatisfactory professional conduct or professional misconduct the tribunal may order that the practitioner:

 - has their local practising certificate suspended for a period of time or cancelled